Pembrey Forest, near Llanelli

 Opening times

-The visitor centre, toilets, café and all other leisure facilities are managed by Carmarthenshire County Council.
+The car park, visitor centre, toilets, café and all other leisure facilities are managed by Carmarthenshire County Council.

 For information and opening times go to the Pembrey Country Park website.